 At the last Take-Back Day in October 2017 over 5,300 sites spread across the nation collected unwanted medications totaling over 900,000 pounds (456 tons).
 The disposal service is free and anonymous for consumers, with no questions asked.
 Keep in mind that needles, sharps, asthma inhalers, mercury thermometers, iodine-containing medications, and illicit drugs (including marijuana which is still a schedule 1 drug under federal law) are not accepted at the drop box.

 Opioid abuse is at epidemic levels in the U.S., and a top public health concern.
 The DEA’s “Take-Back” initiative is one of several strategies to reduce prescription drug abuse and diversion in the nation.
-Additional strategies include education of health care providers, patients, parents and youth; establishing prescription drug monitoring programs in all 50 states; and increased enforcement to address illicit methods of prescription drug diversion.
+Additional strategies include providing the right medication assisted treatment solutions, education of health care providers, patients, parents and youth; establishing prescription drug monitoring programs in all 50 states; and increased enforcement to address illicit methods of prescription drug diversion.
 In 2018, the U.S. government allotted $4.6 billion in the federal budget towards the expanding opioid crisis.

 The DEA’s Take Back Day events provide an opportunity for Americans to prevent drug addiction and overdose deaths.
 To find a collection site near you, please click here.